polettix/ETOOBUSY/_posts/2022-01-14-aoc2021-25-sea-traffic-jam.md

 ```

 Solving this puzzle is trickier than I expected because these sea
-cucumbers seem to give flat-earthers an edge and the wrap on the edges,
+cucumbers seem to give flat-earthers an edge and they wrap on the edges,
 Pac-Man style.
 Hence we have to be very careful to avoid moving items
 too many times in a single tick.
 There is probably a better, simpler way
 to express this... but I was so mentally tired at this point that